-See below for Visual Stories for each venue Geordie plays at.
-Visual stories for our 2020-2021 shows will be available on this page approximately one month prior to the performance dates.
+Visual stories for our 2020-2021 shows are available on this page approximately one month prior to the performance dates.

 Geordie Theatre is located on the unceded Indigenous lands of the Kanien’kehá:ka (Mohawk) nation of the Haudenosaunee Confederacy.
 Tiotià:ke (known as Montréal) has existed as a meeting place of many First Nation peoples, including but not limited to the Abenaki , Anishinaabeg (Algonquin), and the Huron-Wendat.
 We extend our deepest respect to the elders of these communities and to all Indigenous peoples who carry the history of this island’s land and waters – caring for it and calling it home.
 We are honoured and privileged to share stories on this land.

 We wish to also acknowledge that we are grateful to those seeking sustainable solutions to our global climate crisis, so that we may continue to inspire and challenge our audiences near and far.